waldner/snappymail-docker/README.md

       DHPARAMS: ${DHPARAMS:-1}
 ```

-- Run the image with `docker-compose up -d`
+- Run the image with `docker compose up -d`

 ### Getting started

-As explained in [the docs](https://www.rainloop.net/docs/configuration/), to perform the initial configuration you have to go to `http[s]://your.domain.tld:yourport/?admin`.
-The initial username/password (*which you should change immediately*) is `admin/12345`.
+As explained in [the docs](https://github.com/the-djmaze/snappymail/wiki/Installation-instructions#now-access-the-admin-page), to perform the initial configuration you have to go to `http[s]://your.domain.tld:yourport/?admin` and follow the instruction in the wiki page.
+The initial username is `admin`, the initial password is in `/var/www/webmail/data/_data_/_default_/admin_password.txt` (inside the container).

-Many settings can be configured from the administration interface; for some others you'll have to edit the configuration file (`application.ini`, located inside the data directory) by hand.

-In particular, if you need to use **cram-md5** authentication with some IMAP or SMTP server, see [this page in the wiki](https://github.com/RainLoop/rainloop-webmail/wiki/How-to-enable-CRAM-MD5-for-IMAP-and-or-SMTP).

 ### Miscellaneous